feathersjs-ecosystem/feathers-swagger/README.md

         },
         "useId": {
           "type": "string",
-          "description": "The id of the user that send the message" }
+          "description": "The id of the user that sent the message" }
       }
     }